 Should you want to revert back to the default ini files:

-- Load the backup files by switching to your Backup profile
+- Load the backup files by switching to your Backup profile.

-- Go to the Ini Editor as we did above and copy the ini file you want to revert
+- Go to the Ini Editor as we did above and copy the ini file you want to revert.

-- Switch to the other Profile and copy the contents of the backup ini file over the affected one and click Save
+- Switch to the other Profile and copy the contents of the backup ini file over the affected one and click Save.

-- You can create multiple profiles with different mod lists, ini files and save games
+- You can create multiple profiles with different mod lists, ini files and save games.

-- It can work with Nexus Mod Manager so your mods can be migrated directly from it, should you choose to switch
+- It can work with Nexus Mod Manager so your mods can be migrated directly from it, should you choose to switch.

-- Saved games that may otherwise become unusable if mods are removed from the game can be cleaned
+- Saved games that may otherwise become unusable if mods are removed from the game can be cleaned.

-- Mods with installs that have files in the wrong places can be corrected while being installed which will make the mods work as intended and your game more stable
+- Mods with installs that have files in the wrong places can be corrected while being installed which will make the mods work as intended and your game more stable.

-- Mod Organizer will also tell you which mods you used with a particular saved game
+- Mod Organizer will also tell you which mods you used with a particular saved game.

-In today’s hub, we have looked at:
+In this article, we have looked at:

 - The pros and cons of both Nexus Mod Manager and Mod Organizer